-During pregnancy the cardiovascular system undergoes significant changes that lead to a progressive reduction of blood pressure (BP) until the trend is reverse toward the end of the gestational period, when the BP reaches the highest values.15 This physiological phenomenon guarantees an optimal placental functioning, laying the basis for a better outcome.
+During pregnancy the cardiovascular system undergoes significant changes that lead to a progressive reduction of blood pressure (BP) until the trend is reverse toward the end of the gestational period, when the BP reaches the highest values.
+15 This physiological phenomenon guarantees an optimal placental functioning, laying the basis for a better outcome.
 16 On the other hand, both the mother and the offspring's outcome are negatively affected by an abnormal elevated BP during the third trimester, since that could predispose to pre-term delivery, low birth weight and pre-eclampsia, 17,18 and it has been recently found associated with a higher offspring BP.
-19 Gestational hypertension is defined as new onset of elevated BP after the 20th week of pregnancy, whereas pre-eclampsia is a complex syndrome with elevated BP associated with proteinuria.
-Its pathophysiological basis is characterized by increased levels of antiangiogenetic factors that impair the normal placental function, which then leads to foetal hypoxia.20 It has been widely proven that this syndrome is responsible for an augmented morbidity and mortality in both the mother and the offspring20 and is associated with endothelial dysfunction21 and with changes in retinal microcirculation.22 This finding stresses the role of retinal microcirculation as an accessible site to analyse systemic human microcirculation.
-Indeed, changes in retinal microcirculation, such as a reduced diameter of retinal arterioles, are correlated with both systemic hypertension and ASCVD outcome, including the risk of stroke and ASCVD mortality, and are early markers of vascular impairment, such as intima-media thickness and coronary calcification.23 characterized by an increased relative wall thickness (RWT), a reduced left ventricular (LV) end-diastolic diameter but a similar left ventricular mass index (LVMI) compared with offspring exposed to normal BP during pregnancy.25 If the mother is affected by gestational hypertension, the newborn is prone to have an augmented RWT without any changes in LV diameters.
-25 Furthermore, fluctuating systolic BP in the early stages of pregnancy, in particular between the eighth and the 18th weeks, is associated with larger LVMI and LV end-diastolic volume, and less optimal LV diastolic function, evaluated through the E/A ratio.25 Regarding the impact of pre-eclampsia on the ASCVD risk profile of the offspring, several studies have demonstrated that it might be associated with higher BP and body mass index (BMI) during childhood and adolescence,26 and an increased risk of stroke in adulthood, as compared with offspring not exposed to pre-eclampsia.27 These findings may need to be considered in future primary prevention strategies for cardiovascular disease.
-A recent meta-analysis confirmed the effects of pre-eclampsia on the BP profile of the offspring, although it has not been yet clarified whether its impact is more relevant for systolic, as the majority of the studies have attested, or diastolic BP.28
+Gestational hypertension is defined as new onset of elevated BP after the 20th week of pregnancy, whereas pre-eclampsia is a complex syndrome with elevated BP associated with proteinuria.
+Its pathophysiological basis is characterized by increased levels of antiangiogenetic factors that impair the normal placental function, which then leads to foetal hypoxia.
+It has been widely proven that this syndrome is responsible for an augmented morbidity and mortality in both the mother and the offspring and is associated with endothelial dysfunction and with changes in retinal microcirculation.
+This finding stresses the role of retinal microcirculation as an accessible site to analyse systemic human microcirculation.
+Indeed, changes in retinal microcirculation, such as a reduced diameter of retinal arterioles, are correlated with both systemic hypertension and ASCVD outcome, including the risk of stroke and ASCVD mortality, and are early markers of vascular impairment, such as intima-media thickness and coronary calcification.

+Both fluctuating BP and hypoxia have also an impact on the morpho-functional development of the myocardium; as a consequence, systemic hypertension, and in particular pre-eclampsia, may affect the myocardial development and its remodelling.
+In particular, offspring exposed to pre-eclampsia tend to show a geometrical pattern of the myocardium that goes toward a concentric remodelling, being characterized by an increased relative wall thickness (RWT), a reduced left ventricular (LV) end-diastolic diameter but a similar left ventricular mass index (LVMI) compared with offspring exposed to normal BP during pregnancy.
+If the mother is affected by gestational hypertension, the newborn is prone to have an augmented RWT without any changes in LV diameters.
+Furthermore, fluctuating systolic BP in the early stages of pregnancy, in particular between the eighth and the 18th weeks, is associated with larger LVMI and LV end-diastolic volume, and less optimal LV diastolic function, evaluated through the E/A ratio.
+Regarding the impact of pre-eclampsia on the ASCVD risk profile of the offspring, several studies have demonstrated that it might be associated with higher BP and body mass index (BMI) during childhood and adolescence, and an increased risk of stroke in adulthood, as compared with offspring not exposed to pre-eclampsia.
+These findings may need to be considered in future primary prevention strategies for cardiovascular disease.
+A recent meta-analysis confirmed the effects of pre-eclampsia on the BP profile of the offspring, although it has not been yet clarified whether its impact is more relevant for systolic, as the majority of the studies have attested, or diastolic BP.